sweenerjoey/sweenerjoey.github.io/README.md

-# Joey Sweener on GitHub.
+# Joey Sweener on Github.

-The repository for my GitHub Pages root URL.
-The typography on the page is set in [Nunito Sans](https://fonts.google.com/specimen/Nunito+Sans) and [Newsreader](https://fonts.google.com/specimen/Newsreader) from Google Fonts, and uses unique HTML/CSS written by me.
+The repository for my Github Pages root URL.
+The typography on the page is set in Inter, and uses unique HTML/CSS written by me.
 Thanks for checking it out.

-Learn more about me on my [portfolio website](https://jsweener.carrd.co/).
+Learn more about me on my [portfolio website](https://jsweener.com).